orgua/shepherd_v2_planning/docs/00_overview/feasibility_2020.md

 - enabler: software-defined PRU-openOCD could try to probe, get chip-ID with various methods (jtag, swd), similar to JTAGulator
 - assessment:
     - hardware changes are fine, board space is not limited (cape can be bigger than beaglebone)
-    - software could be more tricky ⇾ py-lib should be "general" (without board-specific config), but target still has to be choosable, and target-firmware has to match the choosen target
+    - software could be more tricky ⇾ py-lib should be "general" (without board-specific config), but target still has to be choosable, and target-firmware has to match the chosen target
     - with some effort even both targets could be powered, one with CV, to allow use as interferer (see next subject) or independent node

 ## Separate RF-Interferer